Disappearing polymorph: Progesterone

 Progesterone is a naturally occurring steroid hormone and is used in hormone therapy and birth control pills, among other applications.
-There are two known forms of naturally-occurring progesterone (or nat‐progesterone), and other synthetic polymorphs of the hormone have also been created and studied.
-Early scientists reported being able to crystallize both forms of nat‐progesterone, and could convert form 2 of into form 1 (which is more thermodynamically stable and melts at a different temperature).
-When later scientists tried to replicate the crystallization of form 2 from pure materials, they found themselves completely unable to do so.
-Attempts to replicate older instructions (and variations on those instructions) for crystallization of form 2 would invariably produce form 1 instead, sometimes even leading to crystals of exceptional purity—but of the wrong polymorph!
-Researchers have tentatively suggested that form 2 became gradually harder to produce around 1975, based on a review of production difficulties documented or alluded to in existing literature.
+There are two known forms of naturally occurring progesterone (or nat‐progesterone), and other synthetic polymorphs of the hormone have also been created and studied.

+Early scientists reported being able to crystallize both Form 1 and Form 2 of nat‐progesterone, and they could convert Form 2 into Form 1, which has higher melting point (129–131 °C instead of 121–123 °C), and is more thermodynamically stable by heat capacity experiments.
+When later scientists tried to crystallize Form 2 from pure materials, they could not.
+Attempts to replicate older instructions (and variations on those instructions) for crystallization of Form 2 invariably produced Form 1 instead, sometimes even leading to crystals of exceptional purity but still of Form 1.
+Researchers have tentatively suggested that Form 2 became harder to produce already by 1975, based on a review of production difficulties documented or alluded to in existing literature.

 Form 2 was eventually successfully synthesized by using pregnenolone, a structurally similar compound, as an additive in the crystallization process.
-The additive seemed to overturn the order of stability of the polymorphs.
-Multiple theories were proposed for why earlier research was able to produce form 2 from "pure" ingredients, ranging from the possibility that the early researchers were unintentionally working with impure materials, to the possibility that seed crystals of form 1 had become more common in the atmosphere of laboratories since the 1970s.
+The additive seemed to reverse the order of stability of the polymorphs.
+Multiple theories were proposed for why earlier research was able to produce Form 2 from "pure" ingredients, ranging from the possibility that the early researchers were unintentionally working with impure materials to the possibility that seed crystals of Form 1 had become more common in the atmosphere of laboratories since the 1970s.

+Beta-melibiose

+Pfanstiehl Chemical Company, in Waukegan, Illinois, was known for isolating and purifying natural substances, including melibiose.
+The final step of purifying melibiose was to crystallize it.
+However, one day, all new melibiose crystals appeared in a different morph.
+The old morph was called beta-melibiose and the new morph, alpha-melibiose.
+The chemists theorized that tiny traces of the alpha morph in the air or on the lab equipment could be causing this change, but they never found out where the contamination was coming from.
+Ultimately, the company gave up.
+However, they suggested that if the process were attempted in a different location, where there was absolutely no trace of alpha morph, it might still be possible to successfully crystallize the beta morph.
+As of 1995, this issue was probably still present, since a survey of catalogs from various chemical companies including Merck, Fluka Chemie AG, BDH Chemicals, Aldrich, and Sigma, only the alpha-melibiose was available.

+Beta-melibiose is in fact an epimer of alpha-melibiose.
+However, since when in solution, alpha- and beta-melibiose rapidly convert to each other, this may still be productively considered a case of crystal polymorphism.